S2-DH/St.Bernard-Hound_CompStatusCSV_Analyser_OG-JSON-Generator/StBernard_CompstatusCSV_Analyser_README.md

 - Any edge kind referenced in a pipe list (`r:A|B|C`) must have at least one edge in the graph or the query fails — the script builds pipe lists dynamically per run to handle this

 **OpenGraph:**
-- StBernardHound nodes (`SBHComputerOK`, `SBHComputerFail`) are separate from BHE's native SharpHound `Computer` nodes — they do not merge automatically
+- SharpHound nodes (`SBHComputerOK`, `SBHComputerFail`) are separate from BHE's native SharpHound `Computer` nodes — they do not merge automatically
 - Use the `objectsid` property to manually correlate with AD Computer nodes if needed
 - Icons must be registered once via the API before they appear — they are not part of the graph JSON

 **Re-ingesting:**
 - Each JSON upload adds new nodes/edges.
-If you re-run and re-ingest, you may end up with duplicate StBernardHound nodes from previous runs.
+If you re-run and re-ingest, you may end up with duplicate SharpHound nodes from previous runs.
 Clear old data via Cypher before re-ingesting if needed:
 ```cypher
 MATCH (n:SBHCollector) DETACH DELETE n
 MATCH (n:SBHComputerOK) DETACH DELETE n